ShellyAmbar/rn-animated-donut-chart/ReadMe.md

-# React Native Donut Chart is a dynamic custom donut chart with init number of parameters and can be used as a half and full donut chart.
+# React Native Donut Chart is a dynamic custom donut chart with infinit number of parameters and can be used as a half and full donut chart.

-# DonutChartProps are :
+# The DonutChart Props are :

 # precentegs?: Precentage[];